 Starting today, you’ll be able to detect email tracking.
 Here’s how it looks:

-Gmail already uses a proxy for images, so email trackers don’t know when and how you’re reading an email, but they still know that you’ve opened it.
+Email service providers like Gmail, Yahoo, and Outlook already use a proxy for images, so email trackers don’t know when and how you’re reading an email, but they still know that you’ve opened the email.

 Even if you disable external images, Boxy Suite will tell you when an email has a tracking pixel anyway, so you’ll be able to decide if you want to load images or not based on that.